AdaCore/learn/courses/advanced-ada/chapters/limited_types.rst

     end Persons;

-This type has a self-reference; it doesn't make sense to copy objects, because Self would end up pointing to the wrong place.
-Therefore, we would like to make the type limited, to prevent programmers from accidentally making copies.
-After all, the type is probably private, so the client programmer might not be aware of the problem.
+This type has a self-reference; it doesn't make sense to copy objects, because :ada:`Self` would end up pointing to the wrong place.
+Therefore, we would like to make the type limited, to prevent developers from accidentally making copies.
+After all, the type is probably private, so developers using this package might not be aware of the problem.
 We could also solve that problem with controlled types, but controlled types are expensive, and add unnecessary complexity if not needed.

-In Ada 95, aggregates were illegal for limited types.
+Prior to Ada 2005, aggregates were illegal for limited types.
 Therefore, we would be faced with a difficult choice: Make the type limited, and initialize it like this:

 .. code:: ada run_button